harvester/harvester/enhancements/20240304-usb-host-passthrough.md

 ## Motivation

+KubeVirt treats USB devices as resource.
+That means if there are two identical USB devices, KubeVirt recognize them as **one** resource.

+Let's say, we ask KubeVirt for a resource "abc", the KubeVirt said "I have abc, and have two of them."
+If we end up getting only one, KubeVirt will randomly delegate one of them to us since it's resource concept, such as cpu and memory in our POD spec.
+For KubeVirt, multiple USB devices with same vendor and product ID are recognized as one resource.

+Another reason for creating our own device plugin is we'd like to treat each USB device as a resource.
+Then, it can fulfill the User Story 2.

 ### Goals

 - Allow virtual machine to use node's USB device without PCI Passthrough.
-- Users can select one USB device from two identical USB device instead of randomly picked by KubeVirt's device plugin.
+- Users can select one USB device from two identical USB device instead of randomly picked by KubeVirt.

 ## Proposal